 The Antarctic Heritage Trust is active in promoting Antarctic public engagement and supports institutions who have a connection to Antarctic heritage through its collections or through education and outreach.

-Antarctica is a potentially superb and inspiring teaching vehicle.
-The study of Antarctica embraces history, geography, every known branch of science, environmental issues, international politics and cooperation, international law, and the motivation and performance of man himself in a very hostile setting.
-This interwoven web of knowledge is unique, continues to develop and needs to be put to good use.
+Antarctica is a superb and inspiring teaching vehicle.
+Its study embraces history, geography, every known branch of science, environmental issues, international politics and cooperation, international law, and the motivation and performance of man himself in a very hostile setting.
+This interwoven web of knowledge is unique, continues to develop and can be put to good use.

 You can read more about Britain's Antarctic heritage in our booklet.